TriTue2011/frigate-detector-edgetpu-yolo9/README.md

 4. It then post-processes the raw output from the YOLO model to transform it into the format expected by Frigate (e.g., converting bounding box coordinates, handling confidence scores).
 5. The processed detections are returned to Frigate.

+Note that Frigate does not automatically send the entire image from the camera to the detector.
+Instead, it looks for areas in the image that changed from previous frames, and sends only these regions with motion to the detector.
+There can be more than one region sent per frame from the camera.
+For example, on a still day, a region might be tightly cropped around a cat walking across a lawn.
+On a windy autumn day with many leaves or rain creating motion in the overall image, the region of motion could be the entire image or there could be multiple regions sent to the detector.
+Frigate next resizes the region to match the detection model's input size, then sends it to the detector.

+To understand how Frigate uses motion to trigger object detection processing, see [this explanation in the Frigate FAQ](https://docs.frigate.video/configuration/masks/#further-clarification) and a live view of motion regions is in Frigate's "Debug" view in the Settings page..

 ## Lessons Learned Getting YOLO v9 to Run on Google Coral

 It is possible to convert the pre-trained weights for YOLO from PyTorch format to ONNX and then to TFLite and then compile for EdgeTPU, which runs on Google Coral.
 However, simple conversions of the models available for download perform poorly on the Coral, because it uses operations that are not appropriate for the 8-bit limitation of Google Coral.
 This leads to a total loss of information and zero detections.
 The following changes to the YOLO model structure enable the information to be preserved accurately through the sequence of operations run on Google Coral.
 The goal is to let the Coral perform all the convolution operations, and then send the data for post-processing on the CPU.